ricardoheras/ricardoheras.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Welcome to my website!

-I’m a first-year PhD student in theoretical physics at the University of Birmingham.
-Here, you can find the PDFs of my publications, learn about my research interests, find details of my teaching activities, view my CV, and any other information I wish to share with the world.
+I am a first-year PhD student in theoretical physics at the University of Birmingham.
+This site includes PDFs of my publications, information about my research interests, details of my teaching activities, my CV, and other materials I wish to share with the world.

-My research interests broadly encompass topological phenomena in quantum mechanics and classical electrodynamics.
-You can find further details in my selected publications below or in the research section of my website.
+My research explores the fascinating links between quantum mechanics and classical electrodynamics, especially the topological phenomena that connect them.